The Need for Sustainability in the Fashion Industry

 The first step is to raise awareness and encourage the momentum of change, otherwise, these encouraging developments could be another one of the many fads that consumers latch onto for a short period of time.

-Here is a sampling of some of the organizations driving change toward sustainability in general in the fashion industry.
+Here are some of the organizations driving change toward sustainability in general in the fashion industry.

 Fashion Act Now is a team of fashion insiders who aim to “radically challenge the industry’s environmental record.”
 Their work is built on the belief that “non-violent direct action and civil disobedience is a vital component to holding the fashion industry to account and calling for climate justice.”
 They focus on the “use of dialogue, research and campaigning” to “strengthen and inspire the work of activists around the world that are using non-violent methods of bringing about the change we need.”